 Department of surgery

-Section of Vascular Surgery Fellowship Program
+Division of Vascular Surgery Fellowship Program

-Only applicants who are eligible for entry into American College of Graduate Medical Education (ACGME) approved graduate medical education (GME) programs shall be selected for appointment as fellows in the Temple University Section of Vascular Surgery.
+Only applicants who are eligible for entry into American College of Graduate Medical Education (ACGME) approved graduate medical education (GME) programs shall be selected for appointment as fellows in the Temple University Division of Vascular Surgery.

 Eligible candidates shall include: